rediris/infrastrukt/README.md

 ### SlideDown

 SlideDown is just a simple way to create sliding content.
-It uses jQueries 'slideToggle', and can run independantly to other SlideDown's.
+It uses jQueries 'slideToggle', and can run independently to other SlideDown's.
 Give your trigger a class of `slideDown` and your content a class of `slideContent`.

 ```HTML
 <a href="#" class="nice button slideDown">Try me, I slide.</a>